Zach LaVine Is Getting Closer To Making His Chicago Bulls’ Debut

-Zach LaVine is getting closer to making his Chicago Bulls’ debut.
-It is currently nine months after Zach LaVine tore his ACL.
+Zach LaVine is getting closer to making his Chicago Bulls debut.
+It has been nine months since Zach LaVine tore his ACL.
 The knee injury took place last February (courtesy of ESPN).
 LaVine was part of an NBA trade (courtesy of NBA.com) involving Jimmy Butler going to the Minnesota Timberwolves.

 The athletic LaVine has a couple of hurdles to clear before he can actually play in an NBA game, but he is not far off.
-His Bulls’ premier could come in a few weeks.
+His Bulls premiere could come in a few weeks.

 Zach LaVine getting close to game shape will come at a good time for the Chicago Bulls, who want to evaluate him as one of the future faces of their franchise.
 The Bulls will get an update on LaVine’s health status on Monday.